Set up, light and shoot action portraits with a puff of flour

 A beauty dish creates a bank of smooth, direct light.
 This Interfit soft beauty dish is collapsible and easily portable.
 If you don’t have a beauty dish, use a silver umbrella or softbox instead.

 We tried two types of flour – just to be scientific about it – but found very little difference between plain and self-raising.
 Sieving the flour will help it to hang in the air.
-We asked our model P-J to hold flour in his hands then release it as he danced and moved.
+We asked our model PJ to hold the flour in his hands and release it as he moved.

 It really helps on a shoot like this if you can work with a subject who knows how to move their body.
 If you can trust your subject to get into interesting positions, it frees you to concentrate on perfecting the technique, timing and composition.